saintedlama/passport-local-mongoose/README.md

         })
     }
     ```
-* usernameQueryFields: specifies alternative fields of the model for identifying a user (e.g. email).
+* `usernameQueryFields`: specifies alternative fields of the model for identifying a user (e.g. email).
-* findByUsername: Specifies a query function that is executed with query parameters to restrict the query with extra query parameters.
+* `findByUsername`: Specifies a query function that is executed with query parameters to restrict the query with extra query parameters.
 For example query only users with field "active" set to `true`.
 Default: `function(model, queryParameters) { return model.findOne(queryParameters); }`.
 See the examples section for a use case.

-*Attention!* Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent that existing users to authenticate!
+**_Attention!_** Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent that existing users to authenticate!

 #### Error Messages

-Override default error messages by setting options.errorMessages.
+Override default error messages by setting `options.errorMessages`.

-* MissingPasswordError  'No password was given'
+* `MissingPasswordError`: 'No password was given'
-* AttemptTooSoonError 'Account is currently locked.
+* `AttemptTooSoonError`: 'Account is currently locked.
 Try again later'
-* TooManyAttemptsError 'Account locked due to too many failed login attempts'
+* `TooManyAttemptsError`: 'Account locked due to too many failed login attempts'
-* NoSaltValueStoredError 'Authentication not possible.
+* `NoSaltValueStoredError`: 'Authentication not possible.
 No salt value stored'
-* IncorrectPasswordError 'Password or username are incorrect'
+* `IncorrectPasswordError`: 'Password or username are incorrect'
-* IncorrectUsernameError 'Password or username are incorrect'
+* `IncorrectUsernameError`: 'Password or username are incorrect'
-* MissingUsernameError 'No username was given'
+* `MissingUsernameError`: 'No username was given'
-* UserExistsError 'A user with the given username is already registered'
+* `UserExistsError`: 'A user with the given username is already registered'

 ### Hash Algorithm